 The Lord’s Prayer was the result of a disciple’s question about how to pray.
 The question was asked because Jesus had warned them to not pray as their religious leaders did.
 If you were a disciple who had been taught how to pray by the scribes, Pharisees, and/or Sadducees and then Jesus warned you to not pray like them, you might also ask Jesus how to pray!

-Earlier in Matt.
-6:5-7 Jesus had warned them to not stand on the street corners seeking attention as the religious did, and He had encouraged them to pray without seeking approval as a holy person.
+Earlier in Matthew 6:5-7 Jesus had warned them to not stand on the street corners seeking attention as the religious did, and He had encouraged them to pray without seeking approval as a holy person.
 He warned them against giving money, praying, and fasting in public.
 So the disciples wanted to know more.

 The Jewish religious leaders had many rules about prayer.
 In the Mishnah, they encouraged every Jew to pray the eighteen benedictions per day (Berkahot 4.3).
 There were morning, afternoon, and evening prayers.
 There are rules about when a person could pray and what to pray (Berkahot 1.5).
 There were rules about when to lie down and pray (Berkahot 1.3).
 Berkahot 2.3 indicates that a Jew could recite the Shema softly and fulfill his prayer obligation if he quoted it without error.
 There were prayers before one studied.
 In The Mishnah we read the following:

 One may stand to pray in a solemn frame of mind.
 The pious ones used to tarry one hour [before they would] pray . . .
 (Berkahot 5.1).